Mayor of the East Midlands backs plan for speedier transport infrastructure

 Mayor Claire Ward, left, and Transport Secretary Heidi Alexander.

-The work of the taskforce is already under way, with evidence already being gathered ahead of its first recommendations in six months’ time.
+The work of the Mass Transit Taskforce is already under way, with evidence already being gathered ahead of its first recommendations in six months’ time.
+Further details on the taskforce, including its full membership and immediate next steps, will be announced in due course.

 Ms Rosewell said: “Integrated mass transit systems can transform how people move around our towns and cities, connecting communities with jobs, homes and opportunity.